Children our most precious assets: Bilawal

-KARACHI-Pakistan Peoples Party Chairman and Foreign Minister Bilawal Bhutto Zardari said, “Children are our most precious assets and it’s the core responsibility of the government and the society to provide the required facilities to them for maximum utilization of their potential for
+PPP Chairman and Foreign Minister Bilawal Bhutto Zardari has declared that children are our most precious assets and it’s the core responsibility of the government and the society to provide the required facilities to them for maximum utilization of their potential for the greater good of future generations.

-In his message on the Universal Children’s Day being observed under the United Nations on Sunday, the PPP chairman said that education, health and clean and peaceful environment were the key requirements for their healthy grooming.

 The foreign minister said Pakistan was faced with numerous issues at both international and national level.
 “Still our priority should be the future of our children as the country belongs to them.
 They have a full life ahead while we have passed parts, small or big, of our lives,” he stated.